Murder of Snehal Gaware

-Snehal Gaware, a resident of Dombivili, Thane, Maharashtra, in India, was murdered on 20 July 2007, allegedly by her boyfriend.
+Snehal Gaware, a resident of Dombivli, Thane, Maharashtra, in India, was murdered on 20 July 2007, allegedly by her boyfriend.

 Murder

 Gaware was studying at the Sardar Patel College of Engineering, Andheri.
-She lived with her parents in Dombivili, at the Ninad Society where she had been recuperating from a leg injury in June 2007.
+She lived with her parents in Dombivli, at the Ninad Society where she had been recuperating from a leg injury in June 2007.
 On 20 July 2007, she was missing from home when her mother returned.
 The following day, Gaware's body was found with her mouth gagged, and her hands and legs tied in the drawer of her bed.

 Aftermath

-Gaware's boyfriend, was arrested and charged with her murder in April 2010.
+Gaware's boyfriend was arrested and charged with her murder in April 2010.
 He had continued his education in the United States in the meantime.
 Police dropped the charges the following year, citing a lack of evidence.